Non-Degree Program Academic Information

 The prerequisite for RSCH 5340 may be fulfilled in one of the following ways:

 - Successful completion of BASC 5333-Research Methods for Social Work Practice (minimum grade of C-)

 - Successful completion of research waiver examination (achieving a score of 70% or better)

 - Successful completion of an undergraduate or graduate social work research course within the previous six years.
 This includes students who hold a BSW degree.
 A grade of B or better must have been earned.

-A substantive area/focused area of study provides an opportunity for students to organize their 9 elective credits on a population or social problem area as a complement to their method concentration of study.
+A focused area of study provides an opportunity for students to organize their 9 elective credits on a population or social problem area as a complement to their method.